Blank-Xu/ses-go/README.md

 # ses-go
-A easy way to using the Amazon Simple Email Service(SES) to send emails.
+A easy way to use the Amazon Simple Email Service(SES) to send emails.